Zelensky accuses Russia of committing ‘genocide’ in Ukraine

 • Read also: The Kremlin considers it “impossible” to isolate Russia in the contemporary world

 “Yes, it is genocide.
 The elimination of the whole nation and people, we are citizens of Ukraine.
 We have over 100 nationalities.
-It is about the destruction and extermination of all these nationalities,” he said in an interview with the American channel CBS.
+It is regarding the destruction and extermination of all these nationalities,” he said in an interview with the American channel CBS.

 “And this is happening in 21st century Europe,” he sighed, denouncing “the torture of the whole nation”.